amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 ```
 Practically the same score as prepping the data yourself but with half the work and a much smaller memory footprint.
 <BR><BR>
 <b>Note:</b> This subject and code was inspired by a Kaggle.com competition: <a href='https://www.kaggle.com/c/avazu-ctr-prediction' target='_blank'>Avazu - Click-Through Rate Prediction</a>.
 More precisely by the following <a href='https://www.kaggle.com/c/avazu-ctr-prediction/forums/t/11270/is-the-featurehasher-function-available-in-r/63173' target='_blank'>thread</a>.
-Thanks Kagglers!!
+I have used feature hashing in <b>Python</b> via sklearn's ``preprocessing.OneHotEncoder`` and ``feature_extraction.FeatureHasher`` but these approaches aren't as common in <b>R</b>.
+I hope this is changing with the arrival of great packages such as Wu's.
+Many thanks to Wu and all Kagglers!!

 <BR><BR>
 <a id="sourcecode">Full source code (<a href='https://github.com/amunategui/feature-hashing-walkthrough/blob/master/feature-hasher-walkthrough.r' target='_blank'>also on GitHub</a>)</a>: